 - Suppressing weed growth

 Even if it appears as though your yard doesn’t have much slope, water and wind can still initiate erosion.
 By using preventative measures, like adding mulch to your landscaping, you can decrease the likelihood of erosion in your yard.
 Mulch will absorb any effects of weather before it has a chance to threaten the underlying garden.

 In some cases, mulch can be used simply for aesthetic purposes.
 For example, rubber mulch can line the area around your backyard playground to create a unique visual contrast between the synthetic mulch and natural grass.
 Or, incorporate mulch around a patio to enhance your inviting outdoor space.

 Additionally, hardwood mulch can add curb appeal to a front yard garden.
 Purchase more hardwood mulch than you need to fill your garden in the spring.
 Then, when the temperatures cool down and flowers begin to die off in the fall, completely cover your landscaped area with the extra mulch.
 This extra layer of protection acts as a sort of insulation for the ground, and the soil doesn’t freeze as deeply.
 When the next spring rolls around, remove excess mulch from around your flowers to give them the space they need to grow again.

 Time to mulch

 Some landscaping trends come and go, but mulch will always remain a gardening and landscaping staple.
 From its functionality to its visual appeal, mulch is a universal way to upgrade your garden.
 Plus, the variety of organic and inorganic mulches provide homeowners with plenty of options to diversify the elements in their yards.

-If you’re interested in learning more about landscaping trends or preparing your front yard for sale by increasing curb appeal, reach out to Edina Realty or one of our agents for additional help.
+Moving forward, if you’re interested in learning more about landscaping trends or increasing your curb appeal, reach out to Edina Realty or one of our agents for additional help.